 As with boils, abscesses tend to develop from irritation caused by certain hair removal methods, such as shaving or waxing.

 Abscesses are deep, under-the-skin infections that cause pain, swelling, and redness.

-Pubic hair grooming is also associated with an increased risk of STIs.
+Limited research suggests that pubic hair grooming is associated with an increased risk of STIs.

 Some STIs that have been associated with pubic hair grooming include:

 There are some things you can do to reduce your risk of an injury or infection during and after grooming your pubes.